USS Bergen: World War II

-After fitting out at Astoria and loading landing craft at San Francisco, California, Bergen reported at San Pedro, California, in mid January 1945 for shakedown training.
+After fitting out at Astoria and loading landing craft at San Francisco, California, Bergen reported at San Pedro, Los Angeles, in mid January 1945 for shakedown training.
 Shakedown and amphibious warfare training occupied her until 12 February.
 On the 13th, she began post shakedown availability at Terminal Island, California.
 The attack transport completed repairs on 23 February and, the next day, got underway for San Francisco.
 Between 25 February and 2 March, she loaded cargo, fuel, and provisions and took passengers on board.
 On 2 March, Bergen stood out of San Francisco Bay.
 She arrived in Pearl Harbor on 8 March, disembarked her passengers, and began unloading cargo.
 On the 25th, the ship moved to Honolulu and started loading cargo.
 On the 27th and 28th, officers and men of various U.S. Army units came on board.

 Bergen put to sea on 29 March and set course for the Mariana Islands.
 En route, she suffered an engineering casualty that forced her to stop at Eniwetok from 6 to 9 April for repairs.
 She returned to sea on the 9th and arrived at Tanapag harbor, Saipan, on the 12th.
 After the troops went ashore, Bergen unloaded cargo and began taking hospital patients on board for evacuation to Hawaii.
 On 15 April, she cleared Tanapag and set course for Oahu.
 The attack transport entered Pearl Harbor on 25 April, disembarked the patients, and began repairs to her main propulsion plant.
 She completed repairs on 15 May, but remained in the Hawaiian Islands until the end of the month conducting trials and amphibious exercises.
 After embarking passengers, Bergen stood out of Honolulu on 30 May on her way back to the U.S. West Coast.

 The attack transport moored at San Francisco on 5 June, and her passengers left the ship that same day.
 Bergen remained at San Francisco until 21 June when she got underway for Seattle, Washington.
 The ship stopped at Seattle between 24 and 27 June to load cargo.
 On the latter day, she headed back to Hawaii.
 She entered Honolulu on Independence Day 1945, and her passengers reported ashore.
 The attack transport unloaded cargo to make room for another cargo and new passengers.
 On 11 July, the ship set out for the western Pacific Ocean.
 After fueling and provisioning at Eniwetok, she arrived in Ulithi Atoll on 23 July.
 Bergen stayed there until 8 August when she exited the lagoon on her way to the Ryukyu Islands.